rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ### Network Configuration

 > [!NOTE]
 > If you are trying this on a home network, this isnt relevant to you.
-However its one issue that might occure if youre trying this on a similar setup and for general documentation purpose - Since we’re in an larger institution/office, we have different isolated networks within the Network.
+However its one issue that might occure if youre trying this on a similar setup and for general documentation purpose - Since we’re on an enterprise network, we have different isolated networks within the Network.

 7. Network configuration is found in **/etc/network/interfaces** and might look like this:
    <pre>